 The demonstration project was important, as the results obtained from the retro-commissioning processes will assist both public and private building managers and industry experts to adopt similar strategies.
 The four case studies underwent different realities of the Brazilian market.
 The technical work was held on buildings with different characteristics and in different regions.
 There is a national label for the energy efficiency in new and old buildings (i.e., green buildings originated from the GEF project).
 The retro-commissioning processes were held considering the green building national label.

-The retro-commissioning processes took into consideration the energy efficiency norms It was noted during the evaluation mission that the retro-commissioning studies did not registered the refrigerant leakage rate of each chiller.
+The retro-commissioning processes took into consideration the energy efficiency norms.
+It was noted during the evaluation mission that the retro-commissioning studies did not registered the refrigerant leakage rate of each chiller.
 UNDP issued a Memorandum of Understanding with the administration of each of the public and private buildings in order to be able to undertake the retro-commissioning processes.

 Concerning the proper environmental disposal of old equipment and contaminated refrigerant, the country had already established a national system for the recovery, recycling and reclaiming processes for the non-contaminated CFCs and HCFCs, before the approval of the demonstration project.